 DICTIONARY Table Sashelp View Description TITLES Vtitle Contains information about currently defined titles and footnotes.
 VIEWS Vview Contains information about known data views.
 VIEW_SOURCES Not available Contains a list of tables (or other views) referenced by the SQL or DATASTEP view, and a count of the number of references.
 XATTRS Vxattr Contains information about extended attributes.

-Retrieving Information about DICTIONARY Tables and Sashelp Views proc sql; describe table dictionary.tables;
+Retrieving Information about DICTIONARY Tables and Sashelp Views

 To see how each DICTIONARY table is defined, submit a DESCRIBE TABLE statement.
-This example shows the definition of DICTIONARY.Tables:
+This example shows the definition of DICTIONARY.
+Tables: